AbhishekKumar86/Excel-Layoffs-Project/README.md

 🔎 Key Insights

--2023 was the worst year for layoffs, recording the maximum workforce reductions.
+- 2023 was the worst year for layoffs, recording the maximum workforce reductions.
--Amazon, Meta, and Tesla were the top three companies with the highest layoffs.
+- Amazon, Meta, and Tesla were the top three companies with the highest layoffs.
--Bengaluru (India) was the top city for layoffs in India, reflecting its large tech hub presence.
+- Bengaluru (India) was the top city for layoffs in India, reflecting its large tech hub presence.
--Retail and Consumer industries faced the largest job cuts,
+- Retail and Consumer industries faced the largest job cuts,